jschauer1/KeypointSimulation/README.md

 # Keypoint Simulation

 This document provides a comprehensive guide on setting up and using the Keypoint Simulation in Unity.
-The project simulates keypoint detection on a fuelcap using a Unity environment. see https://github.com/keenanbuckley/RealsenseFuelcap for more information on the project
+The project simulates keypoint detection on a fuelcap using a Unity environment.
+See [RealsenseFuelcap](https://github.com/keenanbuckley/RealsenseFuelcap) for more information on the project

 ## Dependencies
 - **Unity:** The only dependency for this project is Unity.
 Install unity 2023.1.3(Other versions will likely work as well).